NeuroneLabISASI/NeuroneLabISASI.github.io/README.md

 <details><summary>Contact us!</summary>
 <p>

-  Should you need help to run our code please contact us at <h5> neuronelabisasi at engineer dot com </h5>
+  Should you need help to run our code please contact us at
+  <h5> mdellipriscoli at unisa dot it </h5>
+  <h5> vittorio.bianco at isasi dot cnr dot it </h5>

 Thank you!